TROOP 76

 CAMPING

-• The Troop provides tents, cooking gear and other group items
+• The Troop provides tents, cooking gear, and other shared equipment.

-• Scouts are responsible for their personal gear (sleeping bag, clothes, etc.)
+• Scouts bring their personal gear (sleeping bag, mess kit, clothing, toiletries, etc.).

-• The Scouts plan, shop for and cook their own meals as part of their patrol
+• Scouts plan, shop for, and cook their own patrol meals as part of their leadership and teamwork development.

 Camping in Gettysburg